IBM-Cloud/openwhisk-darkvisionapp/README.md

   the application uses the environment variables defined in **processing/local.env** in previous steps.

 1. Upload videos through the web user interface.
 Wait for OpenWhisk to process the videos.
 Look at the results.
-While OpenWhisk processes videos, the counter at the top of the application will evolve.
+While OpenWhisk processes videos, the counters at the top of the application will update.
 These counters call the **/api/status** endpoint of the web application to retrieve statistics.

 ### iOS application to view the results (Optional)